liuliu0306/CPO/README.md

 - 25.04.2022 - 0

+Issue
 1. Bad naming.
-Read about how to name modules and tests for them.
+Read about how to name modules and tests for them
-2. Update GitHub action configuration from the template.
+2. Update GitHub action configuration from the template
 3. Incorrect concat  implementation.
 Check the task.
-Rewrite tests.
+Rewrite tests
 4. Not all PBT tests implemented.
-You need to check all monoid properties.
+You need to check all monoid properties
-5. test_add_and_remove — you don’t actually check add and remove function.
+5. test_add_and_remove — you don’t actually check add and remove function
-6. Make `capacity` argument optimal for UnrolledLinkedList constructor.
+6. Make `capacity` argument optimal for UnrolledLinkedList constructor
-7. Your iterator implementation is limited.
+7. Your iterator implementation is limited

 - 25.04.2022 - 1